tabreturn/tabreturn.github.io/_posts/2018-07-01-processing.py_in_ten_lessons--03-randomly-generated-lesson-title.md

   <figcaption><code>randomSeed(213)</code></figcaption>
 </figure>

-Unlike the previous versions in which no random seed had been defined, every run of the code produces the same pattern, on any computer that executes it.
+Unlike the earlier versions in which no random seed had been defined, every run of the code produces the same pattern, on any computer that executes it.
 This is useful in many applications.
 As a concrete example, suppose you developed a platform game in which the positions of obstacles are randomly generated.
 This feature saves you a lot of time, as you no longer have to design each level manually.
 However, you find that certain sequences of random numbers produce more engaging levels than others.
-Knowing these key seed values, you can reproduce a level with single number.
+If you are aware of these key seed values, you can reproduce each good level with an integer.

 ### Truchet Tiles

 Sébastien Truchet (1657--1729), a French Dominican priest, was active in the fields of mathematics, hydraulics, graphics and typography.
-Among his many contributions, he developed a scheme for creating interesting patterns using tiles, which have since become known as *Truchet tiles*.
-The original Truchet tile is square in shape and divided diagonally between opposing corners.
-This tile can be rotated in mutliples of ninety degrees to produce four variants.
+Among his many contributions, he developed a scheme for creating interesting patterns using tiles -- which have since become known as *Truchet tiles*.
+The original Truchet tile is square and divided by a diagonal line between opposing corners.
+This tile can be rotated in multiples of ninety degrees to produce four variants.

 <figure>
   <img src="{{ site.url }}/img/pitl03/random-truchet-contrast-set.png" />
   <figcaption>The original Truchet tile, presented in its four possible orientations.</figcaption>
 </figure>

-These tiles are arranged an a square grid -- either randomly, or according to some pattern, to create aesthetically-pleasing patterns.
+These tiles are arranged on a square grid -- either randomly, or according to some pattern -- to create aesthetically-pleasing patterns.

 <figure>
   <img src="{{ site.url }}/img/pitl03/random-truchet-variants.png" />
   <figcaption>Systematic versus random (bottom-right) Truchet tile arrangements.</figcaption>
 </figure>

-There are other Truchet tile forms.
-Using the looping and randomness techniques from the lesson, you will now experiment with quarter-cirlce Truchet tiles.
+There are other Truchet tile forms, such as the quarter-circle tile:

 <figure>
   <img src="{{ site.url }}/img/pitl03/random-truchet-quarter-circle-set.png" />
-  <figcaption>Truchet quarter-circles presented in their two possible orientations.</figcaption>
+  <figcaption>Truchet quarter-circle tile presented in its two possible orientations.</figcaption>
 </figure>

+Using the looping and randomness techniques from the lesson, you will now experiment with this.
 Create a new sketch and save it as "truchet_tiles".
-Add the floowing setup code, which includes a single tile:
+Add the following setup code, which includes a single tile:

 {% highlight py %}
 size(600,600)